42793, 42793-PC, 42795, 42795-PC, 42797, 42797-PC, 42798, 42798-PC, 42799, 42799-PC

 Torque to 7-7.5 lb-ft (89 lb-in)

 Remove the covering over the opening in the heater plate.
 Chase the treads of the six M8x1.25 tapped holes in the intake plenum to ensure they are clean.
 Remove any remnants of the stock gasket from the intake plenum being careful to not allow any debris into the intake plenum.
 Clean and dry all sealing surfaces thoroughly.
 Place the Intake Gasket onto the heater plate.

 10. Installing the Monster-Ram

 Bring the Monster-Ram over the gasket, taking care not to move the gasket.
 Use a bolt to keep everything in-place while you square it up.
 But don’t tightening everything yet.

-Apply some thread lock to the 35mm flanged bolt.
-Carefully, use a magnet to engage the bolt a few threads through the M22 port on the top of the Monster-Ram.
+Apply some thread lock to the 35mm flanged bolt that goes inside the Monster-Ram.
+Carefully, use a telescoping magnet to engage the bolt a few threads through the M22 port on the top of the Monster-Ram.
 This step can be challenging but it is critical that the bolt does not drop into the intake plenum.